vobzzartt/smartpanel-telegram-ticket-bot/README.md

 1. User sends or continues a ticket on SmartPanel
 2. SmartPanel stores the message in the database
 3. This script:
-   - Detects the latest user message
+   - Detects the user message
    - Sends it to Telegram
 4. Admin replies on Telegram (swipe → reply)
 5. The bot: